 - (b) Except as set forth in Section 5.21(b) of the Company Disclosure Schedule, the execution and delivery of this Agreement by the Company does not, and the performance of and compliance with this Agreement by the Company and consummation of the Transactions does not, require any authorization, consent or approval of any third party under (i) any Scheduled Contract, (ii) any other contract required to be scheduled pursuant to Section 5.21(a), or (iii) any other contract where the failure to obtain such authorization, consent or approval could reasonably be expected to have, individually or in the aggregate, a Company Material Adverse Effect. - (c) Except as set forth in the Company Disclosure Schedule, neither the Company nor any of the Company Subsidiaries is a party to any oral or written (i) employment, severance, retention or termination agreements or consulting agreements not terminable on less than thirty (30) days notice, (ii) union or collective bargaining agreement, (iii) agreement with any executive officer or other key employee of the Company or any of the Company Subsidiaries the benefits of which are contingent or vest, or the terms of which are materially altered, upon the occurrence of a transaction involving the Company or any of the Company Subsidiaries of the nature contemplated by this Agreement, (iv) agreement with respect to any executive officer or other key employee of the Company or any of the Company Subsidiaries providing any term of employment or compensation guarantee or (v) agreement or plan, including any stock option, stock appreciation right, restricted stock or stock purchase plan, any of the benefits of which will be increased, or the vesting of the benefits of which will be accelerated, by the occurrence of any of the Transactions or the value of any of the benefits of which will be calculated on the basis of any of the Transactions. - 5.22.
 Collectibility of Accounts Receivable.
 All of the accounts receivable of the Company and the Company Subsidiaries shown in the consolidated financial statements included or incorporated by reference in the Company SEC Reports or acquired thereafter are valid and enforceable claims and arose in connection with arms' length transactions conducted in the ordinary course of business and, to the knowledge of the Company, are not subject to setoff or counterclaim. - 5.23.
 Inventory.
-Except as set forth in Section 5.23 of the Company Disclosure Schedule, all inventory of the Company, including, without limitation, raw materials, work in process and finished products, packaging, items purchased for distribution or resale and items which have been ordered or purchased by the Company and the Company Subsidiaries, including, without limitation, inventory shown in the consolidated financial statements included or incorporated by reference in the Company SEC Reports or acquired thereafter (collectively, "Inventory"): (a) was acquired or manufactured in the ordinary course of business consistent with past practice; (b) is of good and merchantable quality, free

-Inventory, free and clear of all Encumbrances, other than as set forth in Section 5.23 of the Company Disclosure Schedule.
+Except as set forth in Section 5.23 of the Company Disclosure Schedule, all inventory of the Company, including, without limitation, raw materials, work in process and finished products, packaging, items purchased for distribution or resale and items which have been ordered or purchased by the Company and the Company Subsidiaries, including, without limitation, inventory shown in the consolidated financial statements included or incorporated by reference in the Company SEC Reports or acquired thereafter (collectively, "Inventory"): (a) was acquired or manufactured in the ordinary course of business consistent with past practice; (b) is of good and merchantable quality, free of any defect or deficiency; and (c) is saleable or usable for the purposes for which intended (except in each case as could not reasonably be expected to have, individually or in the aggregate, a Company Material Adverse Effect).
+The Company and the Company Subsidiaries have good and valid title to all of their Inventory, free and clear of all Encumbrances, other than as set forth in Section 5.23 of the Company Disclosure Schedule.